 To simplify your work during this year, besides the organization hacks, Mindomo suggests the following features:

 - Use a learning management system integration.
 You can easily integrate Mindomo with Canvas, itslearning, Brightspace, Schoology, Moodle, Blackboard, and Google Classroom.
-To integrate Mindomo to one of these LMS check out our help page or benefit from our support services.
+To integrate Mindomo to one of these LMS check out the Integrations section from our Help page or benefit from our support services.

 - Use the assignment feature and create team projects for your students.
 Thanks to the real-time collaboration, you will keep your students connected with each other.